Nandor206/jinx/README.md

 ```

 ## TODO:
-- Multi page support - on the way!
+- Multi page support - Done, tho not the way I'd like it
-- Other error support
+- Other error support - Probably never gonna be implemented